VictoriaKlyueva/Functional_programming/README.md

 # Programming-paradigms
- Laboratory work on the course programming paradigms In progress now
+ Laboratory works on the course programming paradigms In progress now

 # Tasks: